temporalio/documentation/docs-src/go/how-to-schedule-a-workflow-in-go.md

 ## List

-When used, `list` returns all available Schedules and their Schedule IDs.
+When used, `list` returns all available Schedules and their Schedule Ids.

 To retrieve a list of Schedules, use `ScheduleClient().List()`.